 Hiring a powerful server to render in the cloud is very expensive and wastes all the rendering hardware, software, and skills you currently have.

 You all have software and plugins to render in a powerful PC.
 When rendering the lightmaps yourself, you will also leverage your skills to find the most beautiful results or to create multiple light variations from a single original scene.

-Viz4D's algorithm always tries to optimize as much as possible, but some objects such as plant, grass,fur, macrame ... cannot be reduced much polygon.
-Avoiding these also reduces load time and increases interaction performance for end users.
+Viz4D's algorithm always tries to optimize as much as possible, but some objects such as plant, grass,fur, macrame ... will not reduce polygon much.
+You should avoid losing money in vain.
+Avoiding these also reduces load time and increases interaction performance for end users

 - The number of lightmaps that Viz4D has to unwrap UV and you have to render depends on the total surface area of the 3D scene, so you need to reduce the surface area to a minimum by: Delete obscured, unused faces.( remove outside of wall, ceiling, floor, etc...if not in use).